 The explanation is that each of these plants possesses one of the two essential substances and lacked the other, i.e., short day plant contains GA and the long day plant possesses the flowering substance.
 Due to grafting the GA from short day plant diffuses into long day plant, where both combine to produce a flower inducing substance or florigin, which inturn induces.
 In spite of numerous efforts to isolate and identify the vernalin or the flowering hormone, have remained elusive.
 Presence of some such substances has been established by experiments but the nature of that material is not known.
 More than that, nothing is known about the molecular events that lead to flower formation in response to cold treatment.
 Whether cold treatment induces any gene expression or whether cold treatment destroys some repressor proteins that are bound to MRNAs there by activities pre-existing MRNPs, whether vernalization brings about the destruction of a repressor, there by activities a gene expression are few of the questions for which there is no answer.
 But one thing is certain that during vernalization period some thermo labile component is produced and it remains for a long period of time in the plant and it works with another substance produced during photoperiodic conditions.

-Actually plants requiring vernalization contain FLC protein bound to specific loci that represses genes required for flowering.
+Actually plants requiring vernalization contain FLC protein bound to specific location in chromatin that represses genes required for flowering, and it keeps in repressed state till cold treatment.
 It is during cold treatment the FLC dissociates from the loci and allow other factors to bind and activate gene expression.
 It is this that makes the plants to flower in response to vernalization.

-During cold treatment, with time the concentration of FLC, the repressor goes down, means its binding to chromatin gets reduced with time under cold treatment.
+During cold treatment, with time the concentration of FLC, the repressor goes down, means its binding to chromatin gets reduced with time under cold treatment.www.pcb.org

 Arabidopsis as a model system is used to study the regulation of flowering time.
 In addition to the general advantages (small sized, rapid generation time, sequenced genome, and a large collection of gene knock-out lines), flowering in Arabidopsis is regulated by both photoperiod (flowering is accelerated by long days) and vernalization.
 Early-flowering lab strains of Arabidopsis do not have a vernalization requirement for early flowering; however, naturally occurring winter-annual accessions of Arabidopsis are late flowering and vernalization responsive due to dominant alleles of the FRIGIDA (FRI) gene.
 A number of late-flowering vernalization-responsive mutants (such as FLD) have also been isolated from mutagenized early flowering strains.
 The genes identified by these mutants are collective known as the autonomous pathway floral promotion pathway.